KarelKubat/goto-meet/README.md

 - Add unit tests and make `goto-meet` a complete package
 - The MacOSX notifications are a bit clunky.
 Is there a nicer way?
-- If notifications allow this: can the browser be instructed to open on a given monitor?
+- If notifications allow this: can the browser be instructed to open on a given monitor? `goto-meet` supports a work-around to force opening video meetings by another browser than your default one, but this still requires you to have two browsers open.
 - Implement notifications for other OSses.
 - Add a method to prevent double invocations on non-MacOSX systems.
 Maybe `goto-meet` must become aware of its own PID file.